calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 But Brown Ear i brought intruders for you!

-_yea_ of course you did.
+_Yeah_ of course you did.
 No cat would be dumb enough to go to the Dogan forest.
 Look after you spend a week in the forest you can be my hunter.

 No its true look.
 The two cats came out of behind Large Tail's back.